turbot/steampipe-plugin-googleworkspace/docs/tables/googleworkspace_gmail_my_settings.md

 The `googleworkspace_gmail_my_settings` table provides insights into the Gmail Settings in Google Workspace.
 As a system administrator or a user, explore your email settings through this table, including filters, forwarding rules, IMAP and POP settings, and send-as aliases.
 Utilize it to uncover information about your Gmail settings, such as those related to email forwarding, the filters applied to incoming emails, and the configuration of IMAP and POP settings.

+**Important Notes**
+- To list delegated accounts, you must authenticate using a service account client that has been delegated domain-wide authority.

 ## Examples

 ### Basic info